wvanderp/iwf/README.md

 ## Features

+- Request items from wikidata
 - Work with wikidata using classes
-- Request items from wikidata
-- Upload the changes
+- Upload the changes back to wikidata

 ## Getting Started